Malivil/TTT-Randomat-20/README.md

 - u/dinnaehuv1 on Reddit for the idea for the "Double Cross" event
 - u/Grizzledude8 on Reddit for the idea for the "Social Distancing" event
 - Alex, Rhettg32, and Bartez from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Flu Season" event
+- Bartez from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "NO NERD HEALING" event
 - Tygron for providing feedback and verifying bug fixes